DEEP V Miami 55 Instructions

 There are many pictures of a boat build on the Sigma instructions in the technical section of this website.
 They will help with other aspects of building the Miami.

 WE SHIP WORLDWIDE email here Phone.
 UK 07842 634090 international 00447842 634090.
-PMB, Mill St, Golborne, Warrington, WA3 3QJ.
-England.
+PMB, 4, Harvey Court, Harvey Lane, Golborne, Cheshire, WA33RX England.
 Model boats of all types including FSRV, FSRH, FSRO Offshore, Deepvee, fast electric, cats, zenoah gas boats.
 Visa LogoMastercard LogoMaestro LogoElectron Logo Copyright Dave Marles